Post Master’s (PM) to Doctor of Nursing Practice (DNP) Entry Option 1

 Degree Requirements for the Post-Master's to Doctor of Nursing Practice Entry Option 1

-PM-DNP Core Course
+PM-DNP Core Courses

 DNPU 700Healthcare Policy, Organization and Delivery3